Roller coaster wheel assembly: Variations & examples

 Wheel assemblies vary from manufacturer to manufacturer, and from ride to ride.
-Some models, such as Arrow Dynamics corkscrews, orient their side friction wheels on the inside of the rails rather than outside.
-Wooden roller coasters also utilize the interior side friction orientation.
+Some models, such as Arrow Dynamics looping coasters, orient their side-friction wheels on the inside of the rails, rather than the outside.
+Wooden roller coasters also utilize the interior of the rail for side-friction orientation.

-On inverted roller coasters, such as those produced by Swiss manufacturer Bolliger & Mabillard, the wheel assemblies are typically in the same configurations, despite the cars being positioned below the track.
-These wheel assemblies typically feature some form of cover or shielding to protect riders from any debris or fluids kicked up by the wheels from above.
+On inverted roller coasters, such as those produced by Swiss manufacturer Bolliger & Mabillard (B&M), the wheel assemblies are typically in the same configurations, despite the cars being positioned below the track.
+These wheel assemblies feature some form of cover to protect riders from any debris or fluids kicked up by the wheels above.

 Some roller coasters utilize unique wheel configurations: